psenough/NPlusPlusAssistant/README.md

 * list all profiles on backup and select one to replace current one or delete

-* list metanet palettes (auto download from discord link) and select which to install
+* list metanet palettes (auto download from discord link) and select which to install (for reference when you want to edit a palette, still doesn't show up ingame until you unlock it)

 * list community palettes (from [google spreadsheet](https://docs.google.com/spreadsheets/d/1I2f87Qhfs6rxzZq5dQRDbLKYyaGLqTdCkLqfNfrw1Mk/edit#gid=0])) and select which to install